STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Experimental Results

 \subsection{Learning Instability with TravFormer}

-We collect data with the same setting we used for Section \ref{sec:Instability and Fallover Prediction}.
-The total simulation time is 8 hours, which corresponds to 72,000 gaitcycles after parsing.
-With this data, we conduct experiments to evaluate TravFormer's ability to predict instability with its uncertainty based on elevation maps and command velocities.
-We design three ablated variants: (i) TravFormer without spatial attention, (ii) TravFormer without deformable attention, and (iii) TravFormer with its transformer decoder replaced by a multi-layer perceptron (MLP) decoder.
-For fair comparison, each variant selects the checkpoint trained with optimal validation loss in the second phase.
+We collected 72{,}000 gait cycles data which corresponds to 8 hours simulation time in total for the network training.
+For evaluation, we tested three ablations: (i) TravFormer without spatial attention, (ii) TravFormer without deformable attention, and (iii) TravFormer with an transformer decoder replaced by an MLP decoder.
 We report the root mean squared error (RMSE) and the absolute difference of prediction interval coverage probability ($|\Delta\text{PICP}|$) for all samples, with results shown in Table \ref{tab:ablation_table}.

-The full TravFormer and the two variants that retain the transformer decoder achieve similarly strong performance, outperforming the MLP decoder by 11.8\% in RMSE for instability prediction.
+The TravFormer variants with the transformer decoder achieve similarly strong performance, outperforming the MLP decoder by 11.8\% in RMSE for instability prediction.
 Furthermore, the full model—which combines spatial attention with deformable self-attention—achieves the best uncertainty estimation among all variants.